 Prepare your objection and any evidence you need.
 Evidence is anything that backs up the facts in your objection.
-It can be oral, written or visual - you can use photographs, drawings, videos and/or powerpoints as evidence.
+It can be oral, written or visual - you can use photographs and drawings as evidence.
 Evidence should focus on facts, not emotions, and be directly relevant to your application.
 Use evidence to highlight how the licence, if granted, would increase alcohol-related harm or have negative effects on amenity and good order.
 Evidence gathered over a period of time will be stronger than evidence gathered on just one occasion.